72 Hours in Dublin with Kids

 Day 1: Getting to Know Dublin

 I love spending my first day in any city getting oriented.
 Dublin is compact, so you can cover a lot in just a few hours.
 With school-age children, opt for a walking tour.
 The right guide will introduce your family to both the city’s main attractions and its colorful history, adding value to sites your family might explore independently later in the trip.
 It will also give your children a chance to interact with a local and get comfortable with the unique Irish accent, and it will put them at ease immediately with the friendliness of the people.
-Our Connect with a Travel Advisor page can connect you with wonderful guides and excellent routes to take through the city.

-TIP: Be sure to include Trinity College on your tour, or plan to visit at the tour’s conclusion.
+Be sure to include Trinity College on your tour, or plan to visit at the tour’s conclusion.
 Here you’ll find the Book of Kells, one of the most ancient illuminated religious texts in the world.
 While the book itself often underwhelms visitors, the Old Library where it is housed will impress even the kids.
 Buy tickets in advance to cut down on lines.

 For younger kids, a Viking Splash tour is a good alternative to the walking tour.
 Every little transportation lover will delight in hopping aboard this amphibious, military-style vehicle, and it allows families to take in Dublin from the water in addition to land, as you venture up the River Liffey.
 The commentary will help parents gauge which sites they might want to return to later in the trip.
+Take the Viking Splash tour in the morning when traffic is lighter — afternoon tours often end up caught in traffic, and this stretches the patience of young riders.

-What to do in Dublin with kids
+What to Do in Dublin with kids

 A perfect activity to cap off Day 1 is to spend the afternoon playing in St. Stephen’s Green.
 After all, time outdoors is the best way to beat jet lag, and a big playground is the perfect reward (or bribe) for attentive listening during the morning’s tour.
 Many tours end here anyway, making this a convenient spot to relax before dinner.
 If the history buffs in the family get antsy, they’ll enjoy finding all the busts and sculptures scattered around the Green, recognizing many of Dublin’s most influential leaders.
 It is definitely one of the most fun places to go in Dublin with kids, and very central to all the sightseeing.